 Note.
 This is quite a ranty blog post – especially the first two paragraphs.
 Readers may therefore wish to read it in the voice of Bernard Black from the series Black Books to make it more palatable.
 You may also be interested in this short BMJ comment.

-Many of the social science papers I read have long jargon-heavy sections justifying the methods used.
+Many of the social science papers I read have long jargon-heavy sections justifying the methodology used.
 This is particularly common in writeups of qualitative studies, though not unheard of in quantitative work.
 There are reflections on epistemology and ontology – sometimes these must be discussed by doctoral students if they are to acquire a degree.

 There is discussion of social constructionism, critical realism, phenomenology, interpretation, intersubjectivity, hermeneutics.
 “But what is reality, really?” the authors ponder; “What can we know?”
 Quantitative analysis is “positivist” and to find or construct meaning you need a qualitative analysis (it is claimed).